Aaxenon/twitch-music-recognizer/README.md

 ## How it works

-When a viewer uses a command in the Twitch chat, the bot will start recording the stream’s audio for 22 seconds.
+When a viewer uses a command in the Twitch chat, the bot will start recording the stream’s audio for set amount of seconds, recommended value is 20.
 It will then remove the first 13 seconds, which contains an embedded Twitch ad.
 The remaining audio will be sent to ShazamIO to recognize the song.
 If ShazamIO can detect the song, the bot will output the song name in the chat.

+In order for this service to function correctly, the streamer must have VODs enabled.

 ## Deployment